davidwlindholm/EzPoS/README.md

 # EzPoS
-An easy-to-use Point of Sale system for use with a hand scanner
+An easy-to-use Point of Sale system for use with a hand scanner.